sullivtr/k8decode/readme.md

 ```bash
 k8decode {secret-name} [-n] {namespace}
 ```
-The namespace flags default value is "default".
-Use -n to specify an alternate namespace for the secret.
+The namespace flag's default value is `default`.
+Use `-n` to specify an alternate namespace for the secret.

 For `tab` autocompletion, download the `k8decode_completion.sh` bash completion script included in this repo